Hule History, Family Crest & Coats of Arms

 Early Notables of the Hule family (pre 1700)

-to what is now known...
-Another 30 words (2 lines of text) are included under the topic Early Hule Notables in all our PDF Extended History products and printed products wherever possible.
+Another 193 words (14 lines of text) are included under the topic Early Hule Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hule family to Ireland

 Some of the Hule family moved to Ireland, but this topic is not covered in this excerpt.